gabrieladslopes/ReadingList/README.md

 I've used this project to learn how to develop a Spring application using Spring Boot.
 The starter dependencies chosen for this development were: Spring Web, Spring Data JPA, Thymeleaf, H2 Database and the development dependency Spring Boot Devtools.
 Also, the build tool used was Maven.

+The Spring Secutiry dependency was added as an example of how to add a starter dependency and override an auto-configuration afterwards.

 # Application

 ## Book Entity